 With more power, uphill electric scooters tend to have a heavier motor when compared to other models on the market.
 Generally, uphill scooters weigh around the 18-20 kg (40-44 lbs) mark, which may be especially problematic if you need to carry your electric scooter up stairs.

-However, there are uphill scooters on the market that utilise a lighter frame (without compromising on strength), and therefore weigh considerably less.
+However, there are uphill scooters on the market that utilize a lighter frame (without compromising on strength), and therefore weigh considerably less.
 For example, the Raine One electric scooter only weighs 12 kg (26 lbs), whilst still being able to travel up an impressive 15 degree incline.

 There are very few electric scooters out there that can truly travel uphill.
 Combine this with the fact that uphill electric scooters have a very powerful motor means that these models tend to be more expensive compared to other commuter electric scooters.
 Expect to see prices around $1600 USD for the best performing uphill electric scooters.